 The first time you visit Pilgrim Church, you will be greeted inside the front doors by a couple of church members who will show you the way up the stairs into the sanctuary where our Sunday morning services are held.
 Please let the greeters know it’s your first time attending.

-Once in the sanctuary our usher will hand you an “order of worship” bulletin that will outline the day’s service.
-In addition one of our Deacons will offer to answer any questions you may have about the church, or the denomination with which it is affiliated – the United Church of Christ.
-If time allows, the Deacon may offer to introduce you to one of our pastors, the Rev. Peggy O’Connor, our interim Senior Minister, or the Rev. John Brink, our minister of visitation.
+Once in the sanctuary, our usher will hand you an “order of worship” bulletin that will outline the day’s service.
+In addition one of our Deacons will offer to answer any questions you may have about the church or the denomination with which it is affiliated – the United Church of Christ.
+If time allows, the Deacon may offer to introduce you to one of our pastors, the Rev. Bill Ferguson, our Senior Minister, or the Rev. John Brink, our minister of visitation.

 Our Sunday Worship, which generally lasts about an hour, begins with the pastor welcoming everyone who is in attendance along with some general announcements.
 At this time, the pastor will invite visitors to sign a “pew register” (one of the black books on either side of the pew) for you to share basic contact information so we can reach out to you after your visit.
 There is no obligation to do so.